miguel91it/backend-challenge/README.md

 * Finally, to stop and remove all containers
 > sudo docker-compose rm -sfv

+* If you want to change the **`devices simulation parameters`** like number of devices, duration or interval, goes to the file `backend-challenge/src/.env` and change de varibales located in the `DEVICES SIMULATION ENVS`

 ## How to test the Gateway Server